MDiv Connect Student Scholarship

-- Purpose: To increase accessibility to graduate-level Anabaptist theological and leadership education for students of diverse traditions, ethnicities and racial identities
+The MDiv Connect Student Scholarship was created to increase accessibility to graduate-level Anabaptist theological and leadership education for students of diverse traditions, ethnicities and racial identities.

 - Recipient: Awarded annually to a limited number of students beginning the Master of Divinity Connect program (at a distance)

 - Application deadline: Priority will be given to applications received by March 15

 - Scholarship type: Merit-based

 - Duration: Six years (stated length of MDiv Connect program) (provided the recipient meets certain conditions each year)

 - Recipient’s location of study: From a distance